-Below are some of the more frequently asked questions posed to us from the patients, their families and hospital personnel that we interact with on a daily basis.
+Below are some of the more frequently asked questions about our air ambulance services posed to us from the patients, their families and hospital personnel that we interact with on a daily basis.

 Q: Can Aero Med Express transport a wheelchair with the patient on the medical jet?